bgamari/ghc-wiki-import/commentary/compiler/stack-areas.md

 To name a specific location on the stack, we represent its address with a new kind of `CmmExpr`: the `CmmStackSlot`.
 A `CmmStackSlot` is just an integer offset into an `Area`.

-To address a 4-byte object at the old end of the `Area`, we use the offset 4.